darshanbhandari123/Car--rental-app/README.md

 A new customer will get a notification after signinh up.

+The rental charge will be calculated with the 'no. of hours' specified during reserve/checkout no matter when the car is returned.

+The car details can be viewed by clicking on the 'license no.'

 Cars
 A car can be added by admin/superadmin.
 A car can have status as available/booked/checked out states.
-Once the car is reserved, it will be  be visible to customers to checkout.

 Admins
 Admins can view all customers and cars.
 They can also add a car, edit a reservation for the customer and also book a car for a particular customer.
 Admins can add other admins.

+To edit, delete a customer or other admins click on 'View/modify User' and then on the 'email id' of the User.

 Superadmins
 Superadmins can add admins and superadmins.
 They perform everything that an admin can perform.